RiteshSharmaop/BrainMash/README.md

 # todo

-- change logo in slidbar while doing small (slidbar closing)
+- change logo in slidbar while doing small (slidbar closing) ✅
 - while adding new comve it not showing icon of new chat in slidbar closing
-- add logout button
+- add logout button✅
 - chat fet details to is visible in slidbar

 <!-- Main content -->